-This year, we are reprising some of those blogs and sprinkling in as many new blogs as possible.
-Today, we are honored to hear from someone new to the project, but a good friend of MomsTEAM, Don Hooton, Sr., president of the Taylor Hooton Foundation.
+Again this year, we are reprising some of those blogs, including this one by a good friend of MomsTEAM, Don Hooton, Sr., president of the Taylor Hooton Foundation.
 His story, and the work his foundation is doing to educate America's youth and adult influencers about the dangers of Appearance and Performance Enhancing Drugs (APEDs) and to equip adult leaders to engage, is an inspiration to youth sports safety activists everywhere.

 I came to this field by a route that no parent would ever want to take.
 My youngest son, Taylor, died about 2 weeks past his 17th birthday.
 We later learned that he had been using anabolic steroids for about 7 months leading up to his death, and that fully half of the baseball players on Taylor's high school baseball team were using steroids when Taylor began using, so peer pressure was immense.